 All new CDBG awards must be reported in FSRS by the 30th of the month following grant award.
-In order to report in FSRS, each award recipient must have a Dun & Bradstreet (DUNS) number (see above) and an active SAM registration, which in turn generates a "CAGE" code.
-Grant applicants must therefore provide evidence that they have a DUNS number and a CAGE code and that their SAM registration is current.
+In order to report in FSRS, each award recipient must have a Dun & Bradstreet (DUNS) number (see above) and an active SAM registration, which in turn generates a "UEI" or Unique Entity Identifier.
+(Note that UEI replaced the CAGE code.)
+Grant applicants must therefore provide evidence that they have a DUNS number and a UEI code and that their SAM registration is current.
 SAM can be used to provide documentation and documentation must be submitted with the CDBG application, or at a minimum by the time the award is made.